X-lab-3D/PANDORA/README.md

 ```
 #### 3. (Optional) Install NetMHCpan and/or NetMHCIIpan

-PANDORA lets the user if he wills to predict peptide's anchor residues instead of using conventional predefined anchor residues for each allele.
+PANDORA lets the user if he wills to predict peptide's anchor residues instead of using conventional predefined anchor residues.
 In that case you need to install NetMHCpan (for peptide:MHC class I) and/or NetMHCIIpan (for peptide:MHC class II).
 To install, you can simply run:
 ```